 Citizen Police Academy

-You may pick up an application at the Lewiston Police Department or print off the application form.
-The applications can be hand delivered or mailed to the Lewiston Police Department at:
+The attendees will be taken on a first-come, first-served basis.
+You may pick up an application at the Lewiston Police Department or click on the link below to download.
+The applications can be hand-delivered or mailed to the Lewiston Police Department at:

 Lewiston Police Department